 Let’s say you’re following a training plan for running.
 Maybe you even signed in for a race so you really want to follow through.
 But then life gets in your way.
 There’s no way around illnesses for example but there are steps you can take in order not to lose your progress when you can’t go out.
+The only option left is to train indoors.

 The other option is to cross-train.
-For best results You’re supposed to do this anyway so if you’re going to miss a run here and there a good solution would be to use those occasions for cross-training.
+For best results, you’re supposed to do this anyway so if you’re going to miss a run here and there a good solution would be to use those occasions for cross-training.
 Let’s go over some options you can do at home with no equipment so they’re available to everybody.

-According to some studies plyometric training helps improving running pace not just in sprints but at basically all distances.
+According to some studies, plyometric training helps improving running pace not just in sprints but at basically all distances.
 Some examples of plyometric exercises are:

 - Squat jump: squat down then jump in the air